Ramprasad8056/Healthcare-Data-Analytics-Projects/Project 2 - Road Accident Analysis-2020/README.md

 The goal is to transform raw accident data into meaningful insights using Excel, SQL, and Power BI and present them through an interactive dashboard.

 ## 🎯 Objective
-Identify cities with the highest accident occurrences Analyze fatality and injury trends
+Identify cities with the highest accident occurrences.
+Analyze fatality and injury trends
 Determine major accident causes
 Visualize geographic accident distribution